procitec/qtcreator-sphinx-plugin/README.md

 ## Dependencies

-The plugin has runtime dependencies for [rstcheck](https://pypi.org/project/rstcheck/) if enabled.
+The plugin has runtime dependencies for [rstcheck](https://pypi.org/project/rstcheck/)  and [rst2html5](https://pypi.org/project/rst2html5/) if enabled.
-An apropriate python executable must be configured to import *rstcheck* as a module from within the plugin.
+An apropriate python executable must be configured to import *rstcheck* and *rst2html5* as a module from within the plugin.
-Configuration of environment is not possible, the provided wrapper script requires import of rstcheck.
+Configuration of environment is not possible, the provided wrapper script requires import of the modules.
 The script is located in the *share* directory of the plugin and could be adapted to your needs.